peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>java.lang.ArithmeticException</code> - The return value would exceed the range of a 32-bit signed integer.

+### GetDigitCountAsInt64
+    public long GetDigitCountAsInt64()
+Returns the number of decimal digits used by this integer, in the form of a 64-bit signed integer.

+**Returns:**

+* The number of digits in the decimal form of this integer.
+Returns 1 if this number is 0.
+Returns 2^63 - 1 (<code>Long.MAX_VALUE</code>
+ in.NET or <code>Long.MAX_VALUE</code> in Java) if the number of decimal digits is 2^63 - 1 or greater.
+(Use <code>GetDigitCountAsEInteger</code>
+ instead if the application relies on the exact number of decimal digits.)

 ### hashCode
     public int hashCode()
 Returns the hash code for this instance.
 No application or process IDs are